trungtran1234/TeamSync/README.md

 - **Automatic Summaries**: AI-powered summaries of key points, action items, and decisions made during the meeting.
 - **Meeting Minutes Generation**: Automatically generated meeting minutes distributed to participants via Email and Slack.
 - **Task Syncing**: Action items synced with integrated project management tools like Jira, Trello, and Asana.
-- **Categorized Repository**: Stores meeting recordings in a repository, automatically categorized by topics with integrated highlights.
+- **Categorized Repository**: Stores meeting recordings in a repository for post-meeting reviews
 - **No Manual Note-taking**: Eliminates the need for manual note-taking or task syncing after meetings.

-Stay productive with TeamSync — your AI-powered meeting assistant!

 ## Code Structure